Leo-LiuYao/ExpoMotion/README.md

 <div align="center">

-# 🌅 ExpoMotion

-**A Large-Scale Benchmark and Householder Projection Network for Multi-Exposure Fusion**
+# 🌅 ExpoMotion：A Large-Scale Benchmark and A Householder Projection Network for Multi-Exposure Fusion

 Official PyTorch implementation · ECCV 2026